mixonic/rfcs/text/0000-module-unification-namespaces.md

 ### Removal of RFC \#143 Module Unification features

+* TODO: Link to examples of main usage

 The following features from RFC \#143 are removed from the updated design:

 - **Drop the single line package+name syntax (`::`)**.
 This syntax is the root